powell-industries-dev/ppal-js/README.md

-# ppal-js
+# PowellPal (PPAL)
-PowellPal (PPAL) - A Javascript utility library by Powell Industries Inc.
+A Javascript utility library by Powell Industries Inc.